 After the meeting with Deanna, Beverly immediately went to Sickbay.
 Nothing needed her immediate attention except some reports so she retired to her office for the remainder of the morning.
 She transferred her research on Virginia to Deanna and Jean-Luc then began working on her stack of medical reports.

 'Beverly.'
-The feminine voice came from nowhere and startled her enough to make her drop the padd she was reading.
-She sat back in her chair with her hand over her rapidly beating heart.
+The feminine voice came from nowhere and again startled her enough to make her drop the padd she was reading.
+She sat back in her chair, both hands gripped their respective arm rest.
 She took some deep breaths.
 'Sorry.
-I didn't mean to startle you.'
+I didn't mean to startle you again.'

 'This is going to take some getting used to.'
 Beverly rolled her eyes and sat forward in her chair again.
-Virginia easily picked out that this wasn't the first time Beverly had someone else in her head.
+Virginia easily picked out something residual in Beverly's mind that told her this wasn't the first time Beverly had someone else in her head.

 'Are you busy?'